zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 We will use the quickstart Noir Lang guide to generate an UltraPlonk proof and will verify it on zkVerify.
 We will not be going in detail about Noir implementation, our focus would be on verifying those proofs efficiently on zkVerify.

 ## Steps Involved
-- Installing Noir using noirup, and also installing bb(Barretenberg's Backend) using bbup
+- Installing Noir using noirup, and also installing bb (Barretenberg's Backend) using bbup
 - Generating Noir UltraPlonk proofs
 - Converting the proof and vk to required hex format using Noir-CLI
 - Verifying our proofs on zkVerify and getting proof receipts
 - Verifying the proof receipts on Ethereum

 To start this tutorial, first we need to install the Noir toolkit using noirup tool.
 Also, to generate the proofs we need to install Barretenberg's Backend used by Noir Toolkit.
-Run the following commands to install the requirements :
+Run the following commands to install the requirements:

 1. Install noirup by running the following command:
 ```bash